alexott/dlt-files-in-repos-demo/terraform/azuredevops/README.md

 * `devops_pat`       - Azure DevOps personal access token (PAT) obtained as described in [documentation](https://registry.terraform.io/providers/microsoft/azuredevops/latest/docs/guides/authenticating_using_the_personal_access_token).
 This PAT will be used to create a project in your Azure DevOps organization, and will be set inside Databricks workspace.
 * `devops_user_name` - your user name inside Azure DevOps organization.

+Also make sure that you configured authentication for the Databricks Terraform provider using one of the methods [described in the documentation](https://registry.terraform.io/providers/databricks/databricks/latest/docs#authentication).

 And then execute `terraform apply` (use `terraform plan` to understand what changes will be made).

 The code performs following actions: